Mosse-hiof/Mosse-hiof/README.md

 - 😄 My interests are varied, im into most things such as gaming, anime, movies, music and sports
 - 🔭 I’m currently working on various project that are not yet pulished on github
 - 🌱 I’m currently learning everything
-- 👯 If you are one my classmates and you are looking for someone to work together with or need help with anything hit me up
-- 🥅 2020 Goals: Survive
-- ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.

 ### Connect with me: